srush/streambook/README.md

-Proof of concept of a live updating version Python Repl. (inspired by https://github.com/google-research/dex-lang/)
+Proof of concept of a live updating Python repl. (inspired by https://github.com/google-research/dex-lang/)

 * Write your code in any editor
 * Watches and updates a live notebook